Jeffrey R. Di Leo

 Jeffrey R. Di Leo has taught at Indiana University, Bloomington; Georgia Tech; and the University of Illinois at Chicago.
 Currently, he is Dean of the School of Arts & Sciences, and Professor of English and Philosophy at the University of Houston-Victoria.
 He is also Executive Director of the Society for Critical Exchange, and past president of the Southern Comparative Literature Association.

-In addition to being editor and publisher of the American Book Review, Di Leo is founding editor of the journal symplokē , which was awarded the Phoenix Award for Significant Editorial Achievement (2000) by The Council of Editors of Learned Journals (CELJ), and editor of two book series, "symploke Studies in Contemporary Theory" and "Class in America," both published by the University of Nebraska Press.
+In addition to being editor and publisher of the American Book Review, Di Leo is founding editor of the journal symplokē , which was awarded the Phoenix Award for Significant Editorial Achievement (2000) and Best Special Issue Award (2012) by The Council of Editors of Learned Journals (CELJ).